dib-lab/elvers/docs/under_the_hood.md

   - (optional) `rulename-wrapper.py` or `rulename-script.R`: a script that is used to more easily and reproducibly run the program.
   - `rulename_params.yaml`: a parameter file to direct program output and set default program parameters

 The last file (`_params`) provides program defaults that can be overridden by user input from the main config file (via a nested dictionary update).
 The parameters do need to be exact, however.
-The `--print_params` and `--build_config` options in `./run_eelpond` are designed to facilitate this.
+The `--print_params` and `--build_config` options in `./run_elvers` are designed to facilitate this.

 ## Rule Params

-The rule params files (above) have two components: `eelpond_params` and `program_params`. `program_params` are exposed to the user when displaying parameters or building configfiles.
+The rule params files (above) have two components: `elvers_params` and `program_params`. `program_params` are exposed to the user when displaying parameters or building configfiles.
 These are relatively safe to modify, and most get passed into the program rule itself.
-On the other hand, `eelpond_params` are used internally to build the names of output files when they need to be passed to the Snakefile as "targets".
+On the other hand, `elvers_params` are used internally to build the names of output files when they need to be passed to the Snakefile as "targets".
 These are never exposed to the user and should be set just once when a rule is built.

 For example, let's look at the `trinity.yaml` file:

 ```
 trinity:
-  eelpond_params:
+  elvers_params:
     outdir: assembly
     extensions:
       assembly_extensions: # use this extension only for all output of this assembler